bokner/packer/README.md

 # Packer

-**Experiments with resource optimization for network cluster**
+**Experiments with allocation of processes across network clusters**

+## Goal

-Given the description of the cluster and processes, find the distribution of the processes across the cluster that satisfies the constraints imposed by resources available and processing demands.
+Based on configuration and resource capacities of individual nodes in network cluster, find the placement of the processes across the cluster that satisfies the constraints imposed by processing demands.

 ## Method